trallard/airflow-tutorial/source/pipelines.md

 The following snippet will allow you to connect to the created database from Python:

-Note that you need the database name, password and user for this.
+Note that you need the database name, password, and user for this.

 ```python
 # Script to check the connection to the database we created earlier airflowdb